 In 2020 the College of Engineering will be celebrating it's 80th Anniversary as an official College of Engineering at the University of Louisiana at Lafayette.

+In 1929 two teachers in engineering were added, one in Electrical and one in Mechanical.
 In the years between 1930 and 1940 the University saw the addition of sufficient faculty members and course offerings to form four branches of engineering: chemical, civil, electrical and mechanical engineering.
 Each had a separate department head and faculty.

 This page from the 1940 Edition of L'Acadien, the University Yearbook.